-PORTLAND, Ore.
-(30 October 2019) — For the past few years, I have been focusing on academia and placing less emphasis on journalism.
+PORTLAND, Oregon (30 October 2019) — For the past few years, I have been focusing on academia and placing less emphasis on journalism.
 I worked in student media, earning some awards from the Newspaper Association of Oregon and Oregon Newspapers Foundation for 2019: First and third place for best spot news photo and first place overall for best photography.

 I was proud of that, as I was proud when I was the photo editor of the student newspaper when I was in the first half of my education — then it was my second school, but before the 17-year break from my secondary education, walking away from school after wasting a 5-6 years of part-time classes, working full time … sometimes getting good grades, but often not.
 Way back then we earned awards for excellence among other professional accolades.
 It was a good time and I learned a lot.